8-term Washington congressman Al Swift dies at 82

 “He was the quintessential statesman,” said Jill McKinnie, a former district director.
 “He loved the institution, he loved his job.
 He would reach across to both sides of the aisle, and really got a lot done.”

-Born in 1935 in Tacoma, Mr. Swift was the older of two sons of a truck driver for Coca-Cola.
+Born in 1935 in Tacoma, Mr. Swift was the older of two sons of a Coca-Cola truck driver.
 The family lived on Tacoma’s McKinley Hill, with both boys attending the city’s public schools.
 Mr. Swift met his future wife, Paula Jackson, at age 12, and the two had their first date while students at Lincoln High School, according to the family.
+In high school, he served as editor of the student newspaper and grew intrigued by the media.

-“He became very interested in radio as a young boy, so interested he set up a mock radio station in our back bedroom,” recalled his younger brother, Larry Swift, of Lacey.
+“He became very interested in radio as a young boy, so interested he set up a mock radio station in our back bedroom,” recalled his brother, Larry Swift, of Lacey.

-Mr. Swift attended Whitman College in Walla Walla from 1953 to 1955, and he worked for a local radio station before moving to Ellensburg for a higher-paying radio job.
+While Mr. Swift attended Whitman College in Walla Walla from 1953 to 1955, he worked for KUJ, a local radio station, before moving to Ellensburg for a higher-paying radio job at KXLE, his brother said.
 He graduated from Central Washington University in 1957.

-After college, he was hired by KVOS-TV in Bellingham, where he was director of news and public affairs and won a regional Emmy for his work on a program introducing children to tidal pool creatures.
+After college, Mr. Swift was hired by KVOS-TV in Bellingham, where he was director of news and public affairs and won a regional Emmy for his work on a program introducing children to tidal pool creatures.

-Mr. Swift left TV broadcasting to serve as administrative assistant for 2nd District congressman Lloyd Meeds, then later ran for — and won — the seat when Meeds retired.
+Mr. Swift left TV to serve as administrative assistant for 2nd District congressman Lloyd Meeds; he later ran for — and won — the seat when Meeds retired.
+The district at the time encompassed all or parts of 10 Washington counties.

+With a rich baritone voice, Mr. Swift relied on his storytelling skills as a former broadcaster to move others toward his point of view, staff members said.

+“He could spin a story and had a great sense of humor,” McKinnie said.
+“He had a deep, melodic voice and could just paint a picture for you.
+He was a master of doing that; it made him very convincing on the floor of the House.”

-As a member of the House Energy & Commerce Committee, Mr. Swift chaired the subcommittee with authority over the Environmental Protection Agency’s Superfund sites, railroads, the Federal Trade Commission, and the National Transportation Safety Board, among other entities.
+As a member of the Energy & Commerce Committee, Mr. Swift chaired the subcommittee with authority over the Environmental Protection Agency’s Superfund program, railroads, the Federal Trade Commission and the National Transportation Safety Board, among other entities.

 “He was a workingman’s Democrat,” said Drew Pettus, a Bellingham lawyer who served as Mr. Swift’s chief of staff.
 “Slightly to the liberal side, but for all the years he was in Congress, he was able to work with Republicans.”

+Mr. Swift later went on to cofound the Fairfax, Virginia-based lobbying firm, Colling Swift & Hynes.

+“The last letter he sent out a couple of months ago, he referred to (Washington) as ‘home,’” Larry Swift said.
+When his brother later pointed that out, Mr. Swift responded: “It will always be home to me, even though I live here in Virginia.”

 Mr. Swift was preceded in death by his wife, Paula.
-He is survived by his daughters, Lauri Swift, and Amy Donovan, and Amy’s spouse, Daniel; grandchildren Shannon, Meghan and Jackson; and great-grandson Reed.
+He is survived by his daughters, Lauri Swift and Amy Donovan, and Amy’s spouse, Daniel; three grandchildren; and a great-grandson.
+Memorial services will be held on May 5 in Alexandria, with the family planning a service in Washington state this summer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.